laur33/PDM/README.md

 If you want to add a second user please refresh the page first otherwise you'll get an error.

+Can retrieve the username entered by going to localhost:3000/UserList (Have to refresh twice for data to show up)

 Install robomongo to check and ensure data is updated in database, have to refresh the query in robomongo each time you enter new data.